Shane Jacobson: Career

 On 24 April 2009, Jacobson guest co-hosted Australian television program The Morning Show with Kylie Gillies, while the program's regular male co-host Larry Emdur was on holidays.

-In 2009, Jacobson co-starred with Paul Hogan in Charlie & Boots, an Australian film in which Boots (Jacobson) takes his father, Charlie (Hogan) on a road trip to fish on the northernmost tip of Australia because of something his father told him they would do one day, when he was a kid.
+In 2009, Jacobson co-starred with Paul Hogan in Charlie & Boots, an Australian film in which Boots (Jacobson) takes his father, Charlie (Hogan), on a road trip to fish on the northernmost tip of Australia because of something his father told him they would do one day when he was a kid.
 It had the best opening weekend for any Australian film in 2009 when it was released on Father's Day.
 The film was shot on location and features many small towns in country Australia.

 Jacobson was co-host of the short lived car show Top Gear Australia with Steve Pizzati and Ewen Page which ran for two seasons from 28 September 2010 on Nine Network to 13 September 2011.

-In June 2011, the Herald Sun revealed that Jacobson would be starring in the TV mini series Beaconsfield, the story of the Beaconsfield Mine collapse, playing the role of Brant Webb.
+In June 2011, the Herald Sun revealed that Jacobson would be starring in the TV miniseries Beaconsfield, the story of the Beaconsfield Mine collapse, playing the role of Brant Webb.
 It aired on Sunday 22 April 2012.

 In 2013, Jacobson co-hosted the first season of The Great Australian Bake Off an Australian reality television baking competition.

-Jacobson also starred as Luce Tivolli in the 2013 ABC drama The Time of Our Lives, which ran for two seasons (2013/2014).
+Jacobson also starred as Luce Tivolli in the 2013 ABC drama The Time of Our Lives, which ran for two seasons (2013-2014).

 In 2018, Jacobson joined the voice cast of Thomas & Friends, voicing an Australian steam engine called Shane.

-In mid-2018 Jacobson hosted Little Big Shots Australia for Channel 7.
+In mid-2018, Jacobson hosted Little Big Shots Australia for Channel 7.